- 75,000 miles initial bonus

-- Annual Fees For Loyal Customers: If your interest in the Venture Card extends beyond a quick rewards score, you can expect to pay for the privilege to earn far more than the average travel credit card.
-The $95 annual membership fee first assessed after your first account anniversary isn’t unreasonable by any means, but it's certainly worth taking into account.
+If your interest in the Venture Card extends beyond a quick rewards score, you can expect to pay for the privilege to earn far more than the average travel credit card.
+The $95 annual membership fee isn’t unreasonable by any means, but it's certainly worth taking into account.

-The card’s 50,000-mile initial bonus would only be worth $250 when redeemed for cash back, for example.
+The card’s initial bonus would be worth $375 when redeemed for cash back, for example.
 As long as you enter into this relationship with your eyes open, this shouldn’t be too big of a deal, but it’s a significant potential pitfall nonetheless.

-- Not A Good Option For Financing: If you don’t pay your balance in full every month, there are better cards out there.
-Only the absolute best applicants will be approved for an APR toward the low end of Venture’s 17.49% - 24.74% (V) APR, and even that is above the market average among credit cards for excellent credit: 14.56%.
+If you don’t pay your balance in full every month, there are better cards out there.
+Only the absolute best applicants will be approved for an APR toward the low end of Venture’s 17.49% - 25.49% (V) APR range, and even that is above the market average among credit cards for excellent credit: 13.85%.
 You won’t get any kind of 0% introductory deal, either.